MobileX-CU/Phaser/millimobile/README.md

+MilliMobile

-Refer to UW Github for further details on millimobiles.
+Refer to the [official MilliMobile Github(https://github.com/zenglhardt/millimobile-platform) for further details.
 We just tweak the firmware.